gruntjs/grunt-docs/Plugin-Release-Candidate-Versions.md

 Note: because these are pre-release versions, please follow the instructions in the "Installing a published development version of grunt" section of the [Installing grunt guide](https://github.com/gruntjs/grunt/wiki/Installing-grunt).
-And as a reminder, **do not** specify a version range (using ~ or <=) with a development version of grunt or grunt plugin.
+And as a reminder, **do not** specify a version range (using ~ or <=) when including a pre-release version of grunt or grunt plugin in your project.

 Grunt contrib plugins published to npm that work with grunt 0.4.0rc7:
 - grunt-contrib-clean@0.4.0rc6